 “This is for those blondes that need to fit in to fall [darker color] trend but are not ready to give up their sun-kissed bright blonde yet,” says Larisa Love, Joico brand ambassador and owner of Larisa Love Salon.
 “A beige blonde is a great way to tone down the brightness and add a little more neutral for your transition into fall.”
 To achieve the look, add in cool medium brown lowlights to give dimension.

 A hybrid between red and blonde hair, “strawberry blonde is best for fair, cool, or neutral skin tones as the light, warm red counteracts the cool tones in pale skin,” Fitzsimons tells TZR.
-To maintain, use a color depositing shampoo to make the color last longer (as red tones are notorious for fading faster than any other color).
+To maintain, use a color-depositing shampoo to make the color last longer (as red tones are notorious for fading faster than any other color).

 According to Charisse, mushroom blonde is the new ‘bronde,’ meaning a blonde-brunette hybrid. “[This color] blurs the lines between bronde and silver.
-Subtle enough to still be invited to family dinners but teetering on the fine line of daring grey.”
+Subtle enough to still be invited to family dinners but teetering on the fine line of daring gray.”
 Recommended as a great transitional color to ease into the softness of a brown blonde, this one is a great fall pick.

 Duenas recommends buttermilk blonde as a good compromise between ashy and golden blonde.
 “The soft beige hues in this color reflect a lot of light without looking brassy,” she says, which helps the tone to match with any complexion or texture.
 Duenas suggests using Aloxxi Bombshell Shine Mist before and after styling to make hair pop. “[The mist] helps with frizz and flyaway control, as well as protects from blue light damage to preserve hair color vibrancy without weighing it down.”